cc-cruz/UnifiedSmartHome/app-submission-steps.md

 ### Step 3: Develop Backend API Endpoints for Multi-Tenancy

-**Status: PENDING DEFINITION.** This step outlines the API structure.
+**Status: COMPLETE.** This step involved creating the RESTful API endpoints for managing Portfolios, Properties, and Units, including authentication, authorization, and interaction with Mongoose models.

 Create RESTful APIs for managing Portfolios, Properties, and Units.
 Ensure all endpoints are authenticated (e.g., JWT-based) and authorized using the `UserRoleAssociation` model.
 Use consistent error handling and response structures.